daattali/beautiful-jekyll/whygooglecloud.md

 If you've made it this far, thanks for taking the time to read Cloud Babble's first blog!
 I hope you have enjoyed it.
 Please feel free to share, [subscribe](https://www.cloudbabble.co.uk/subscribe) to be alerted to future posts, follow me on [LinkedIn](https://linkedin.com/in/jamiethompson85), and react/comment below!

-Do reach out if you would like me to cover any particular areas of Google Cloud products, concepts or certifications.
+Do reach out if you would like me to cover any particular areas of Google Cloud products, concepts or certifications in future posts.